danielhenriquee/Data-Structures/README.md

-# Abstract-Data-Type-ADT
+# Data Structures
-Abstract Data Type (ADT) created for Data Structures - 2024/1
+Data Structures developed for educational purposes - 2024/1

-This repository contains generic (template-based) implementations of fundamental data structures, including both static and dynamic versions (singly and doubly linked) of lists, stacks, and queues.
+This repository contains generic (template-based) implementations of fundamental data structures.
 The main goal is to serve as educational material and a base library for academic projects, facilitating practical study and application of ADT concepts.

 **Contents**